Spatial Joins & Proximity Filters

 SELECT s.id, f.facility_id

-FROM projected s
+FROM sensors_m s

-JOIN facilities f
+JOIN facilities_m f

 Trade-off Analysis: